karolcholewa/blog/_posts/2019-01-02-split-text.md

 categories: XLSX
 ---

-This is especially useful to split a full name into first and last name.
+An MS Excel formula especially useful to split a full name into first and last name.

 ### Example 1
 Given a string separated by space: **Jimmy James**